 2. Install antivirus on your devices

 Your devices can be infected with viruses without your knowledge.
-Moreover, malicious software are used for stealing data and information from your devices.
+Moreover, malicious software steals data and information from your devices.

-Installing antivirus on your devices protects your devices from possible malware infection, detects and remove viruses and malware that may have infected your devices.
-Common examples of antivirus software include Avast, Norton, QuickHeal, Kaspersky, etc.
+Installing antivirus on your devices protects them from possible malware infection and detects and removes viruses and malware that may have infected them.
+Examples of antivirus software include Avast, Norton, QuickHeal, Kaspersky, etc.

-For PC users, you should turn on your firewall to protect your device from hackers trying to access your device.
+PC users should turn on their firewalls to protect their devices from hackers trying to access them.

 2. Restrict access and permissions

-Wondering how to secure your digital devices?
-Restrict permissions granted to apps to access your devices’ cameras, microphone, contacts, location, and other information and hardware.
+I was wondering how to secure your digital devices.
+Restrict permissions granted to apps to access your devices’’ cameras, microphone, contacts, location, and other information and hardware.

 3. Lock your devices

 There are multiple ways of locking your devices.
-For your mobile devices, you can use passwords, patterns, pins alone, or in combination with face ID or fingerprints to protect your data at all times.
+For your mobile devices, you can use passwords, patterns, and pins alone or with face IDs or fingerprints to protect your data at all times.

 PC users should use local accounts to access their PC instead of using their email account and password.